Cole posts 20th straight regular-season win, Yanks top Bosox - WHIZ News

 NEW YORK (AP) — Gerrit Cole posted his 20th straight regular-season win, becoming the sixth pitcher to ever reach the mark by throwing seven sharp innings to lead the New York Yankees over the Boston Red Sox 10-3 Friday night.

-A noted Yankees fan growing up in Southern California, Cole (4-0) allowed one run and four hits in his first taste of the storied rivalry in front of empty seats.
+A noted Yankees fan growing up in Southern California, Cole (4-0) allowed one run and four hits in his first taste of the storied rivalry, albeit in front of empty seats.
 He struck out eight, walked none and threw 95 pitches.

+“It was a tight game for a while,” Cole said.
+“We needed to make some pitches and we did.”

 Cole, who came within one strike of a win his previous start before getting pulled, moved closer to the all-time record of 24 consecutive victories by Carl Hubbell in 1936-37.
 Roy Face is next at 22, followed by Roger Clemens, Jake Arrieta and Cole at 20 each.